iszczesniak/cpp/templates/index.md

-* **no loss of efficiency**: we don't want our program to run slower or take more memory, because it was generically programmed; we want our code to run as fast as when it's meticuously manually crafted.
+* **no loss of efficiency**: we don't want our program to run slower or take more memory, because it was generically programmed; we want our code to run as fast as when it's meticulously manually crafted.

 Generic programming in C++ is supported by templates.
 With templates we can use and implement without the loss of efficiency: